slepc/slepc/doc/source/documentation/manual/pep.md

 The user interface of the `PEP` package is very similar to `EPS`.
 For basic usage, the most noteworthy difference is that all coefficient matrices $A_i$ have to be supplied in the form of an array of {external:doc}`Mat`.

-A basic example code for solving a polynomial eigenproblem with `PEP` is shown in figure [](#fig:ex-pep), where the code for building matrices `A[0]`, `A[1]`, ... is omitted.
+A basic example code for solving a polynomial eigenproblem with `PEP` is shown in listing [](#fig:ex-pep), where the code for building matrices `A[0]`, `A[1]`, ... is omitted.
 The required steps are the same as those described in chapter [](#ch:eps) for the linear eigenproblem.
 As always, the solver context is created with `PEPCreate`.
 The coefficient matrices are provided with `PEPSetOperators`, and the problem type is specified with `PEPSetProblemType`.
 Calling `PEPSetFromOptions` allows the user to set up various options through the command line.
 The call to `PEPSolve` invokes the actual solver.
 Then, the solution is retrieved with `PEPGetConverged` and `PEPGetEigenpair`.
 Finally, `PEPDestroy` destroys the object.

 ```{code-block} c
 :name: fig:ex-pep